5jt/dyalog-cookbook/manuscript/12-Scheduled-Tasks.md

 Make sure you use the _Browse_ button to navigate to the EXE/BAT/whatever you want to run as a Scheduled Task.
 This avoids typos.

 _Add arguments_
-: allows you specify something like `MAXWS=345M` or the name of a workspace in case _Program_ is not an EXE but a Dyalog interpreter.
+: allows you to specify something like `MAXWS=345M` or the name of a workspace in case _Program_ is not an EXE but a Dyalog interpreter.
 In particular, you should add `DYALOG_NOPOPUPS=1`.
 This prevents any dialogs from popping up (aplcore, WS FULL, etc.).
 You don’t want them when Dyalog is running in the background because there's nobody around to click the _OK_ button…

 _Start in_
 : is useful for specifying what will become the current (or working) directory for the running program.
 We recommend setting the current directory in your code as early as possible, so you don’t really need to set this here except that when you don’t you might well get an error code 2147942512.